radumas/thesis/README.md

   then installing with `bundle install`

 2. Convert thesis from `docx` to `markdown` using pandoc.
 This extracts images from the thesis to a [folder](https://github.com/jgm/pandoc/issues/1986).
 Chapter titles were not rendered with the header markdown, but these will become individual posts so it didn't matter.
+Not all images were extracted, since some were excel graphs that weren't images.
+The `mathjax` flag should convert equations to MathJax for display

-        pandoc -f docx -t markdown_github -o ~/thesis/_posts/thesis.md --extract-media=~/thesis/images Thesis.docx
+        pandoc -f docx -t markdown_github -o index.md --mathjax --extract-media=images Thesis.docx

 3. Build site with `bundle exec jekyll build`

+4. Commit to github
+    ```
+    git add --all
+    git commit -m "MESSAGE"
+    git push origin gh-pages
+    ```

 ##TODO
 - [ ] Split Chapters into posts